Roy7384/getTweets/README.md

 # getTweets
 A simple express API server with caching, that returns a list of recent tweets according to query parameters. <br>
 Will retrieve 20 recent tweets per given twitter username excluding retweets.
 Requests to twitter api are made concurrently.
+Server deloyed to Heroku.
+Try the api with this url:

+## Run Locally

+1. Clone this repository onto your local device.
+2. Install dependencies using the `npm install` command.
+3. Add Bearer token to .env file accroding to .env.example.
+5. Start the server using the `npm start` command.
+The app will be served at <http://localhost:3000/>.
+6. Make calls to routes shown below

 ## Routes
 - GET /api/ping